 Case Law Proving “As-Is” Cannot Excuse Known Defect Disclosure

-California Civil Code Section 1102.1 explicitly states: “The delivery of a real estate transfer disclosure statement may not be waived in an ‘as-is’ sale.”
+Arizona Civil Code Section 1102.1 explicitly states: “The delivery of a real estate transfer disclosure statement may not be waived in an ‘as-is’ sale.”
 Any attempt to use “as-is” language to avoid delivering the TDS becomes void and unenforceable under state law.

 The Court of Appeal’s decision in Loughrin v.
 Superior Court (1993) established that sellers cannot use contract language, including “as-is” clauses, to bypass their duty to disclose known material defects.
 The court held that such waivers conflict with statutory requirements and public policy protecting buyers from concealed defects.